mohwrld/rvr-autonomous-robot/README.md

 • `object_detection_web.py`: Flask and YOLO-based server that processes the USB camera feed, performs object/person detection, and provides detection data to the person-following controller.

-## Hardware
+## Hardware Used
+• Sphero RVR+ Robot

 • Raspberry Pi 5 8GB

+• HC-SR04 ultrasonic sensor

+• USB Camera

 ## Possible Improvements
 • Integrate multiple ultrasonic sensors or a sensor mounted on a servo in order to "see" in multiple directions and decide the best path

-• Improve the setup by mounting the Raspberry Pi board and sensors, use a dedicated Raspberry Pi Camera, portable 5V/5A power bank
+• Improve the physical setup by mounting the Raspberry Pi board and sensors, using a dedicated Raspberry Pi Camera, and powering via portable 5V/5A power bank

 • Better obstacle-avoiding logic (with better hardware and software, possible ability to map and find better paths)

-• Significant improvement on the coding and functionality of the camera/web/person-following project
+• Significant improvement on the coding, utility, and functionality of the camera/web/person-following project